 My feet pound the street, lungs screaming with pain already.
 The Hunter is fast, but luckily not one of the faster mages I’ve encountered.
 As I run, I pull my bow off of the clip on my back.
 His knife is within grabbing range, but as opposed to using it, he prefers to pump his fists harder as he slowly closes the gap between us.

 Thank the goddess he hasn’t decided to turn me into target practice by throwing his knife.
 That he hasn’t tells me a few things: he only has the one knife, he sucks at throwing, or he’s not confident in his magical abilities if he were to lose the knife.
 If the goddess favors me today, all three will prove true.

 Hoping for the best, I turn down an alley and stop at the end, bow raised, arrow nocked, string taut, staring down the sight.
 As soon as he comes around the corner, I release.
 Thunk!
 The string vibrates, making my arm tremble under the recoil.
 The Hunter screams, the arrow burying to the fletching in his right shoulder.
 I just hope it’s his dominant one because I’ve been wrong before.

-His left-hand reaches across his hip to grab the knife sheathed there, and I try not to scream in frustration.
-Either he’s ambidextrous or doesn’t care if his coordination is crap.
+His left hand reaches across his hip to grab the knife sheathed there, and I try not to scream in frustration.
+Either he’s left-handed, ambidextrous, or doesn’t care if his coordination is crap.
 It appears to be the latter when he comes at me, his aim not terrible, but not great either.
 I can’t imagine the pain helps, but he’s going to kill me if I don’t get my head out of my ass and move.